NathanCheshire/Cyder/README.md

 - [ ]  implement convex hull algorithm
 - [ ]  implement convex hull visualizer
 - [ ]  implement path finding visualizer but also link to pac-man game
+- [ ]  make certain classes final, throw an error inside the constructor if you initialize a class that doens't need to be